vadosnaprimer/pspkvm/trunk/Readme.txt

 5. cd psp
 Now you should see the success message following the building of the phoneME libs.
 6. Make the executable:
-- If build on 1.50 kernel:
+- If build for the 1.50 kernel: make kxploit
-    make kxploit
     You should get pspkvm and pspkvm% directories in this directory, just copy them to your PSP's /PSP/GAME or /PSP/GAME150 directory.
-- If build on 3.xx OE:
+- If build for 3.xx OE:
     make BUILD_SLIM=true
     You should get EBOOT.PBP in this directory, copy it to your PSP's /PSP/GAME/pspkvm directory
 7. Copy "lib" and "appdb" directory from ${your_source_dir}/midp/build/javacall_psp/output/ into PSP's /PSP/GAME/pspkvm